Walter

 region of the receiving section 125, the upper part of the basis

-unit 102 is set back in the direction of the foot region 123 with
+unit 102 is set back in the direction of the foot region 123

-tunnel-like receiving space 107.
+in the tunnel-like receiving space 107.

 The connection opening 126 which simultaneously is the access

-opening 117 is accordingly arranged in the set-back end region of
+opening 117 is accordingly arranged in the set-back end region

-102 which is open to the top, wherein for this, the closure unit
+unit 102 which is open to the top, wherein for this, the closure

-107 (see FIG. 8c).
+space 107 (see FIG. 8c).

 The body receiving space 107 is closed off to the outside in a

-thermally insulating and airtight manner at the connection opening
+thermally insulating and airtight manner at the connection

-126 by way of the closure unit 126.
-The closure unit 103 for this
+opening 126 by way of the closure unit 126.
+The closure unit 103

-connection opening 126.
+117 or connection opening 126.

 Since the tunnel-like body receiving space 107 is only designed